 In addition to oppressive laws and policies, deadly violence was used to stamp out Black progress.

-In the summer of 1919, following the end of World War I, racist attacks broke out in Washington, D.C., and spread across the country in what is known as The Red Summer.
-Fearing that Black people, especially Black war veterans, wouldn't tolerate and abide by segregation any longer, white people lashed out.
+In the summer of 1919, following the end of World War I, attacks on Black people broke out in Washington, D.C. and spread across the country in what is known as the Red Summer.

 Restrictions on Property Ownership

-When the Civil War ended, the federal government confiscated land from Confederate landowners and, by Special Field Order No. 15, granted 40 acres and a mule to thousands of formerly enslaved Black people.
+When the Civil War ended, the federal government confiscated land from Confederate landowners and granted 40 acres and a mule to thousands of formerly enslaved Black people.
 This was intended to be a way for Black people to provide for themselves and start working toward financial independence.
 But President Andrew Johnson reversed the order on April 14, 1865, just three months after it had been issued, and the land was returned to Confederate landowners.

-The U.S. tax structure magnifies the racial wealth gap, according to the Center on Budget and Policy Priorities.
+The U.S. tax structure also continues to magnify the racial wealth gap, according to the Center on Budget and Policy Priorities.
 That's because wealth (money and property already owned and earning interest) isn't taxed as heavily as income from work (wages, salaries and employer-provided benefits).

 The 15th Amendment to the U.S. Constitution granted Black men voting rights in 1870, but, with the end of Reconstruction in the late 1870s, many Southern states enacted laws that effectively reversed the rights the 15th Amendment granted, along with citizenship rights granted by the 14th Amendment.